 Faith, music, and literature have been part of my life from the beginning.
 I owe a great debt to my family, for whom these things have always been important.
-One of my relatives was a Methodist circuit rider in 19th-century Illinois.
+One of my relatives was a Methodist circuit rider in nineteenth-century Illinois.
 A great-grandmother and grandmother were dedicated church musicians.
 My mother and her three sisters all received thorough training in classical music; one of my earliest memories is of my mother singing rhymes from Winnie-the-Pooh to her own melodies.

 I went on to earn degrees from Bryn Mawr College (A.B. in Russian summa cum laude), where I served as director of the Bryn Mawr-Haverford Russian Choir, and Yale University (M.A., M. Phil. in Slavic Languages and Literatures).
 I am also trained in teaching English to speakers of other languages (certificate from Teachers College, Columbia University).